remotion-dev/remotion/packages/docs/docs/audio.md

 Make values for [`volume`](#volume) greater than `1` result in amplification during renders.
 In the Remotion Studio, the volume will be limited to `1`, since the browser cannot amplify audio.

-## Credits
+## See also

+- [Source code for this component](https://github.com/remotion-dev/remotion/blob/main/packages/core/src/audio/Audio.tsx)
+- [Using audio](/docs/using-audio)
+- [Audio visualization](/docs/audio-visualization)
+- [`<Video />`](/docs/video)

 <Credits contributors={[
 {
-name: "Sahil Bhardwaj",
 username: "evoxf1",
-contributionType: "Tone Frequency Prop & Documentation."
+contribution: "Tone Frequency Prop & Documentation."
 },
 {
-name: "Jonny Burger",
-username: "jonnyburger",
+username: "JonnyBurger",
-contributionType: "Tone Frequency Prop & Documentation."
+contribution: "Tone Frequency Prop & Documentation."
 },
 ]} />

-## See also

-- [Source code for this component](https://github.com/remotion-dev/remotion/blob/main/packages/core/src/audio/Audio.tsx)
-- [Using audio](/docs/using-audio)
-- [Audio visualization](/docs/audio-visualization)
-- [`<Video />`](/docs/video)